catalin69140/KYBER_on_RISC-V32/README.md

-# KYBER on RISC-V32I — GNU Toolchain, QEMU & Quickstart
+# KYBER on RISC-V32I

 This project runs **CRYSTALS-Kyber** on **RV32** using the **RISC-V GNU (ELF/Newlib) toolchain** and **QEMU**.
-The toolchain installs under your user folder, next to this repo.
+The toolchain installs in a self-contained folder for easy access.

 Source: [Denisa Greconici](https://github.com/denigreco/Kyber_RISC_V_Thesis)